BrickMMO/brickmmo-branding/index.markdown

+# brickmmo-branding

 <style>@import url("//readme.codeadam.ca/readme.css");</style>

-Welcome to the BrickMMO Brand Guidelines and Standards documentation.
-This guide is designed to help our team, partners, and the community understand and apply our branding consistently across various media.

 ## BrickMMO Branding Guidelines

+**Welcome to the BrickMMO Brand Guidelines and Standards documentation.
+This guide is designed to help our team, partners, and the community understand and apply our branding consistently across various media.**

 **A brand is not simply a logo or a tagline.
 It is a whole identity built on a foundation of values and goals that represent BrickMMO.
 We want to communicate to our audiences in a consistent and engaging voice and look.**